-The rental market in Adelaide has quite a quick turnaround, with properties being advertised shortly prior to becoming available.
+The rental market in Adelaide moves quickly with properties being advertised shortly prior to becoming available.
 Properties you see before you come to Adelaide are likely to have gone by the time you arrive, particularly properties close to the city!
 Research is good but don't expect to secure anything you saw while researching.
 The majority of rentals in Adelaide and South Australia are unfurnished, however there are some furnished properties but they are more likely to be apartments than family sized homes.

 Cost of Renting in Adelaide?